kamalkoranga/kamalkoranga/README.md

 - 🔭 I’m not currently working because of my boards are going on.

-- 🌱 I’m currently learning Chemistry :)
+- 🌱 I’m currently learning Computer Science :)

 - ❓ Ask me about anything related to Python stack and related technologies